Frequently Asked Questions About Homeowners Associations

 These are the rules of your neighborhood.
-The covenants, conditions and restrictions (CC&Rs) are legal limitations and requirements about what a property owner (member) can do to their property.
-They are supposed to protect, preserve and enhance property values.
+The covenants, conditions and restrictions (CC&Rs) are legal limitations and requirements about what a property owner (member) can do with their property.
+They were created to protect, preserve and enhance property values.

 - Forced compliance

 If members do not follow the CC&Rs, there can be fines, lawsuits, property liens and possible foreclosures.
 If alleged violations are not resolved, the HOA can bring legal action for enforcement.
 Collection of unpaid assessments and enforcement can be time-consuming, and stressful for boards and property managers, but are necessary to preserve the quality of life in the neighborhood and protect property values.
 A lawyer can help collect assessments and enforce deed restriction to keep your neighborhood thriving.
 In addition, your lawyer can assist you with any number of corporate matters, such as the amendment of CC&Rs, the Bylaws, and the Rules and Regulations.
 Your lawyer can also help you comply with laws affecting and regulating your HOA.